Abdullasaqib/music_company/README.md

 ### Data Flow
 1.  **Simulation Script**: Runs in the background (Python), generating new tracks and sales every few seconds/minutes.
 2.  **State Management**: `company_state.json` acts as the single source of truth.
-3.  **Frontend Sync**: The dashboard polls `company_state.json` every 5 seconds to reflect new "backend" events, while handling immediate user interactions (playback, withdrawal) locally.
+3.  **Frontend Sync**: The dashboard polls `company_state.json` every 5 seconds to reflect new "backend" events, while handling immediate user interactions (playback, withdrawal) locally. *JSON polling is used intentionally to keep the system simple, deterministic, and hardware-efficient; this could be replaced with event-driven messaging in a production deployment.*

 ---